As a start up entrepreneur, are you ever bothered about the costly online business mistakes that can ruin your chances of success as a business?

 These clients will go ahead to tell their friends about the cheap stuff they got from you and how they can also get it cheaply.

-Set your standards.
+So, you need to set your standards.
 Provide exceptional value that will distinguish you then price your product and service based on that value you set.

-Not having a good Customer Service
+Not having Good Customer Service

 One of the excuse most freelancers give is that they are still small so they don’t need any serious customer service.

-Thing is, you’ll always need to be professional if you’re really planning to go far with your business.
+As an entrepreneur, you’ll always need to be professional if you’re really planning to go far with your business.
 So you need a good customer service.

 You can’t afford to operate without any regard for your clients and still expect to get recommendations from them.

-Spending too much resources on the wrong social media Platform
+Spending too much resources on the wrong Social Media Platform

 Another important online business mistakes small business owners make is spending too much time and other resources on different social media platforms.